Drama & Theatre A Level

 Course Overview

-Drama is an exciting and challenging course that fosters creativity and independence, encouraging you to become effective performers and/or designers.
-It is a highly practical course that focuses on interpreting, developing, and making theatre through both devised and scripted performances/designs.
-Industry-trained staff have many years’ experience in teaching, performing, directing and preparing students for auditions and further study in higher education and drama schools.
+Drama and Theatre Studies is an exciting, inspiring, and challenging course which encourages creativity and independence, enabling you to become an effective theatre maker as a performer and/or designer.
+It is a highly practical course which prepares you for further study in higher education and drama schools.

 The course is divided into three components:

-Component 1: Theatre Workshop involves the practical reinterpretation of a chosen text extract using the methods and techniques of a selected practitioner.
-Written coursework documents the creative process.
-You can work as either a performer or designer.
+- Theatre Workshop: will see you studying a practical reinterpretation of a chosen text extract which you will develop using the working methods and techniques of a chosen practitioner or theatre company.
+The written coursework documents your creative process.
+You can work as either a performer or a designer.

-Component 3: Text in Performance includes theoretical and practical study of three set texts from actor, director and designer perspectives, demonstrating knowledge and understanding of how drama and theatre is developed and performed.
+- Text in Performance: consists of both theoretical and practical study of three set texts from actor, director and designer perspectives, which will demonstrate your knowledge and understanding of how drama and theatre are developed and performed.
+You will also analyse the work of others by viewing live theatre productions.

 Year 1 Modules